sassoftware/viya4-monitoring-kubernetes/samples/cloudwatch/README.md

 # Amazon CloudWatch Integration

-This sample describes how to configure Amazon CloudWatch to collect metrics from the services and components in SAS Viya.
+This sample describes how to configure Amazon CloudWatch to collect metrics from the services and components in SAS Viya applications and SAS Viya platform.
 Complete the deployment and configuration steps in this document to enable Amazon CloudWatch to collect and visualize metric information from both SAS Viya as well as the monitoring components deployed from this repository.
 This sample currently does not